-Located just off the coast of Sihanoukville, Cambodia, Koh Rong is famous for its serene beauty, often described as an ‘island paradise’ by visiting tourists.
-The island boasts beautiful pristine white beaches, clear turquoise ocean waters, and a tropical jungle wilderness containing several native species.
-Here’s all the information on Koh Rong’s beaches, tourism, history, geography, villages, and celebrity status.
+Located just off the coast of Sihanoukville, Cambodia, Koh Rong is famous for its serene beauty.
+Often described as an ‘island paradise’ by visiting tourists, the island boasts pristine white sandy beaches, warm crystal-clear ocean waters, and a hot tropical climate.
+Here’s all the latest information on Koh Rong’s beaches, tourism, history, geography, villages, and celebrity status.

 (See also: About Koh Rong Samloem)

-Most people visit Koh Rong between the middle of November and the start of May, as during these months there are beautiful hot days with very little cloud and low humidity.
+Most people visit Koh Rong between the middle of November and the start of May, as during these months there are beautiful hot days (25°C – 40°C) with very little cloud and low humidity.
 Learn about the weather on Koh Rong here: Koh Rong Weather.

-Whether you want to lie back, unwind, and admire the magnificent views, swim in the warm refreshing ocean, explore the exotic wildlife, learn the historic Khmer culture, or party till the sun comes up, the breathtaking island of Koh Rong is your perfect holiday destination.Plan & Book Your Trip to Koh Rong
+Whether you want to lie back, unwind, and admire the magnificent views, swim in the warm refreshing ocean, explore the exotic wildlife, learn the historic Khmer culture, or party till the sun comes up, the breathtaking island of Koh Rong will give you memories for a lifetime!Explore Koh Rong Hotels

 The popular reality programme ‘Survivor’ has been filmed on Koh Rong several times.